OKGenTool/okgentool/demo/readme.md

 ## 4. Limitations
-**OkGenTool** has some limitations that are identified and planned to be solved/implemented.
+**OKGenTool** has some limitations that are identified and planned to be solved/implemented.
 The known limitations, by module,  are:
 ### DSL
 1. Could not handle operations with multiple query strings or path parameters